 ASH: I’m curious, too.

-MELINDA: This sounds interesting!
+MJ: This sounds interesting!
 Or possibly creepy?
 It seems like it could go either way!

 SEAN: Also out in print is The Quintessential Quintuplets 7.

 No digital debuts for Kodansha, but we do get Altair: A Record of Battles 14, Boarding School Juliet 14, DAYS 16, Drowning Love 16, Guilty 4, and Watari-kun’s ****** Is about to Collapse 2.